k-sophia/Forage-Datacom-Cybersecurity-Consultant/Task 1 - Risk Identification.md

 # APT34 (OilRig/HelixKitten)

 ## APT34 history
-Apt34 (also referred to as OilRig or HelixKitten) is a state-sponsored cyber espionage group that has been active since 2014.
-Some people believe this group is associated with the Iranian government.
+APT34, also known as OilRig or HelixKitten, is a state-sponsored cyber espionage group that has been active since 2014.
+The group is believed to be associated with the Iranian government and primarily targets sectors across the Middle East.

 ## Nation/State Association
-APT34 is suspected to be associated with the Iranian government.
-Some cybersecurity experts believe the group works on behalf of the Iranian government based on infrastructure details that contain references to Iran, use of Iranian infrastructure, and targeting that aligns with nation-state interests.
+APT34 is strongly suspected to work on behalf of the Iranian government.
+Evidence supporting this includes
+- Infrastructure details that contain references to Iran
+- Use of Iranian infrastructure
+- Targeting patterns that aligns with Iran’s geopolitical and intelligence priorities

 ## Target Industries
 APT34 targets a variety of sectors, including: